AndrewNow/Eight-Branches/content/blog/everything-you-should-know-about-traditional-chinese-medicine/index.md

 description: Learn more about what is Traditional Chinese Medicine and how it came to be!
 thumbnail: eight-branches.jpg
 ---
-B﻿y: Alexis Viau (3rd year student)
+By: Alexis Viau (3rd year student)

 The world of Traditional Chinese Medicine dates back decades.
 In this current moment, we live in a world ruled by western medicine.
 However, many don't know of the various alternatives that are offered.
 In the past ten years, we've seen an increase in interest in eastern/alternative medicine.
 It's great to see these alternative healing modalities grow in popularity.